 The official website encourages users to create a free account so that they can track who’s using their music, but it’s not necessary, you can use their music even without creating an account with them.

 Yes, you can find background music for YouTube video on YouTube as well.
 Recently, I need an inspiration track for my 100k sub video, and the best one I found was on YouTube.
 It’s royalty free and you can even monetize it.
-All they ask for is a credit link in the video description, which is totally fair play in my opinion.
+All they ask for is the credits in the video description, which is totally fair.

 Here is the background music used in a popular YouTuber – CGP grey.
 And according to its description, the song is licensed under Creative Commons 3.0.
 This means you can sample, remix, re-edit, or do whatever you want with the video, as long as you give credit to the source.